Not All Rollouts are Useful: Down-Sampling Rollouts in LLM Reinforcement Learning: Experiments

-\paragraph{Section roadmap.} In \cref{subsec:exp_grpo}, we compare the performance of GRPO and GRPO-PODS across five hardware and model settings listed in \cref{tab:experiments}.
-We show that for all the settings we test, GRPO-PODS consistently outperforms GRPO in terms of performance as the training time increases.
+In \cref{subsec:exp_grpo}, we compare the performance of GRPO and GRPO-PODS across six hardware and model settings listed in \cref{tab:experiments}.
+We show that for all the settings we test, GRPO-PODS consistently outperforms GRPO in terms of test performance throughout the training.
 Then, in \cref{subsec:exp_params}, we focus on setting (a), and analyze the effect of the rollout and update sizes $(n,m)$ on the performance of GRPO-PODS, providing empirical insights into how to choose the rollout and update sizes for GRPO-PODS.
-We present additional experiments about different down-sampling rules, and evaluation results about PODS's speed up ratio compared to GRPO and the average response length over the course of training in \cref{subsec:exp_rules,subsec:exp_speedup,subsec:exp_length}, respectively.
+We also present additional experiments about different down-sampling rules (\cref{subsec:exp_rules}) and different design choices of advantage normalization (\cref{subsec:exp_adv_norm}), additional evaluation results about PODS' speed up ratio compared to GRPO (\cref{subsec:exp_speedup}) and test performance generalization across different test sets (\cref{subsec:exp_additional_eval}), and the average response length over the course of training (\cref{subsec:exp_length}).